 Again – this is part of the reason why credit bans may not work as a long-term solution – because consumers should be able to have regular access to the credit reporting system, without having to put on/ remove bans constantly.

-For more information and support if you are impacted by the Optus data breach, click here.
+For more information and data breach support services, click here.